gedeschaines/viewODE/README.md

 * To collect debug print data, redirect shell output to a text file when invoking **viewODE** such as: 'python viewODE.py 1>output.txt 2>&1'.
 Specific joint data records can be extracted from the output file and written to another text file using a utility such as **grep**, and the extracted joint data records file can then be processed with [./util/txt2dat.py](./util/txt2dat.py) to produce a data file suitable for input to the **xgraph** program.
 * The simulation can be paused/resumed by pressing the 'Z' key or by pressing/holding/releasing the right mouse button.
 * To terminate the program, press the 'esc' key or close the **viewODE** window.

+### Caveats ###

+1. The initial figure frame configuration utilizing universal joints apparently experiences joint dynamics which result in the robotic figure being unable to stand in a fixed position.
+Either activate joint rotational damping with 'D' keypress or select frame ball joints with 'B' keypress, then reset figure's stance with 'A' keypress.
+2. When executing viewODE.py with Python 3, pressing the 'ESC' key to terminate processing may result in a segmentation fault.
+If so, terminate processing by closing the viewODE window instead of pressing the ESC key.
+3. Since viewODE evolved over the years from Matt Heinzen's ragdoll-pyode-tutorial it has become a mixture of procedural and object-oriented programming structures; consequently embodying ill-advised coding constructs such as global variables ond global import statements.
+4. Experimentation with various action and control algorithms to work within capabilities and limitations of ODE has resulted in some non-functional and erroneous code; just ignore it.

 ### Attributions ###